-UPDATED 18Sep2020: When people find out that I grew up in the suburbs of a large, North American city, then moved to a very rural homestead property on Manitoulin Island, Canada in my early 20s, they usually ask me questions.
+When people discover that I grew up in the suburbs of a large, North American city, then moved to a very rural homestead property on Manitoulin Island, Canada in my early 20s, they usually ask me questions.
 Why the move away from the city?
 Why the move to the particular rural area I chose?
 Folks usually find my answers interesting, and perhaps you will, too.
 If you’re interested in buying a rural property for yourself, I think you’ll find some useful ideas here.

 Finding a Rural Property

-It wasn’t easy for my wife and I to find a homesteading property and I don’t think our challenges were unusual.
+It wasn’t easy for my wife and I to find a rural property and I don’t think our challenges were unusual.
 First you need to find a piece of land that’s attractive and the sort of thing you want.
 For us this meant a combination of farmland and forest.
-What you see above is a cow’s eye view from one of our pastures, with our forest in the background.
+What you see above is a cow’s eye view from one of our pastures, with some of our forest in the background.

 You’ll also want land located in a region that you like.
 The property has to fit your budget, and it needs to either have the kind of buildings you can live with or you’ll have to build your own.
 And if all this isn’t enough, the land also has to be for sale, too.
 That’s a bunch of tall orders that all need to come together, but after four years of searching, we did find an area that clicked with us right away.
 But to be honest, our happy discovery came only after a long string of disappointments.
 Expect disappointments.